Skip to contents

 • Generalized Linear models - glm(): For binomial models, prediction intervals are somewhat useless (for instance, for a binomial (Bernoulli) model for which the dependent variable is a vector of 1s and 0s, the prediction interval is...
 [0, 1]).

 When users set the predict argument to "expectation", the predictions are returned on the response scale, which is arguably the most convenient way to understand and visualize relationships of interest.
 When users set the predict argument to "link", predictions are returned on the link scale, and no transformation is applied.
 For instance, for a logistic regression model, the response scale corresponds to the predicted probabilities, whereas the link-scale makes predictions of log-odds (probabilities on the logit scale).
-Note that when users select predict="classification" in binomial models, the get_predicted() function will first calculate predictions as if the user had selected predict="expectation".
+Note that when users select predict = "classification" in binomial models, the get_predicted() function will first calculate predictions as if the user had selected predict = "expectation".
 Then, it will round the responses in order to return the most likely outcome.
+For ordinal or mixture models, it returns the predicted class membership, based on the highest probability of classification.

 Heteroscedasticity consistent standard errors